 3. Create Complex, Unique and Unbreakable Passwords:

 A strong, unique and complex admin password itself reduces chances of your website being hacked by 50%.
-A good password is one which is complex, long and unique.
-When I was new to the internet, I used to use my birthdate, the date I joined the college or sometimes my nickname as my password.
-Later on I realized that I unknowingly gave hackers an added advantage.
+A good password is complex, long, and unique.
+When I was new to the internet, I used to use my birthdate, the date I joined the college, or sometimes my nickname as my password.
+Later on, I realized that I unknowingly gave hackers an added advantage.

-Passwords with 12+ characters are deemed the good one.
-They’re tough to memorize, thus, almost impossible to break into.
+Passwords with 12+ characters are deemed the good ones.
+They’re tough to memorize and, thus, almost impossible to break into.
 When every online login system limits the number of failed login attempts, longer passwords stop conmen from guessing them in just a few attempts.

 Just to avoid a memorizing bunch of passwords, don’t reuse them for different entities.
 Keep every single password unique to one.
-It itself reduces dramatically the instances of websites being compromised.
-Password of one of your email accounts shouldn’t enable hackers to log into your internet banking accounts.
+It reduces dramatically the instances of websites being compromised.
+The password of one of your email accounts shouldn’t enable hackers to log into your Internet banking accounts.
 If possible, randomly generate your passwords and note them down in a secret place.

 4. User Access and Privileges: